RESEARCH SEQUENCE REQUIREMENTS

 SOWK 790 – Student Initiated Independent Research Project [1-6 credits]

 The student-initiated independent research course provides an opportunity for students with advanced research abilities to pursue a research topic of personal interest that cannot be addressed in the existing MSW curriculum.
 This course requires a faculty mentor and a written proposal that is approved by the research sequence as methodically sound.
-It must also be approved by the chair of the student’s concentration and specialization.
 To be eligible to propose an independent research course, the student must have earned a grade of “A” in SOWK 670, and must have some hands-on research experience.
-Approval submission deadlines are: March 1st for fall semester; October 1st for spring semester
+Approval submission deadlines are: March 1st for fall semester; October 1st for spring semester.

 The proposed project must include active analysis and interpretation of data.
 Examples of appropriate projects include systematic reviews, meta-analyses, analysis of secondary data, primary data collection and analysis.